everweij/typescript-result/readme.md

 The difference between the 'catching' variants is that they catch any exceptions that might be thrown inside the transformation function and encapsulate them in a failed result.
 So why would you not always use the 'catching' variants?
 It might be useful to make a distinction between exceptions that are expected and unexpected.
 If you _expect_ an exception to be thrown, like in the case of writing a file to disk, you might want to handle this use case.
 If you _don't expect_ an exception to be thrown, like in the case of saving something to a database, you might want to let the exception bubble up or even terminate the application.

 Both `map` and `recover` are very flexible when it comes to the returning value of the transformation function.
 You can return a literal value, a new result, or even a promise that resolves to a value or a result.
 Other similar result-like libraries might have specific methods for each of thee use cases (e.g. `flatMap`, `chain`, etc.) and can be considered more strict.
-However, we like the approach of a smaller API surface with more flexibity.
+However, we like the approach of a smaller API surface with more flexibility.

 All transformations below produce the same type of result (`Result<number, Error>`, with the exception of the async transformations which produce an `AsyncResult<number, Error>`):
 ```ts